HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 Alternatively, the current firmware version is linked under the following link.

-Activate the boot loader of the USB stick
+Activate bootloader of the USB stick

 Now only one last step is necessary to prepare the USB stick for the flash process.
-So that this can be equipped with the new firmware, you have to activate the bootloader.
+So that it can be equipped with the new firmware, you have to activate the bootloader.
 This is a small program component of the firmware currently installed on the USB stick, which helps to transfer the new firmware to the USB stick.

 So navigate to the GIT repository linked above and copy the python script uartLog.py to your computer.